 Students must request a faculty accommodation letter for the corresponding semester prior to attempting to schedule an exam with the Testing Center.

-• Regular exam requests are scheduled via the Student Portal on the SDS website up to seven days before the date of regular exams and fourteen days prior to study day for final exams with preference being to schedule all exams at the beginning of the semester based on the course syllabus.
+- Regular exam requests are scheduled via the Student Portal on the SDS website up to seven days before the date of regular exams and four (4) weeks prior to study day for final exams, with the preference being to schedule all exams at the beginning of the semester based on the course syllabus.

-Student Disability Services arranges acquisition of test materials, scheduling, and proctoring of the exam by NCTA guidelines and professor specifications.
+Student Disability Services arranges the acquisition of test materials, scheduling, and proctoring of the exam according to NCTA guidelines and professor specifications.

 Note: Students are expected to take the exam at the same time as the class.
 If an alternative time is needed, students must first talk to and receive approval from their professor prior to scheduling an exam.